alackles/dissertation/index.md

 #### In Layman's Terms

 I think understanding how evolution works on a nuts-and-bolts level is really important for understanding a lot of different worldly problems related to biology: things you've probably heard a lot about, like how species will respond to climate change and how viruses respond to vaccines.
-I don't address those problems directly, though: I'm interested in building general tools to help other people solve their specific questions.
-My research is about creating those tools, testing how well they work, and introducing them to a broad audience who might be able to use them to address whatever important questions we as humans have as a whole.
+A lot of what makes those problems difficult to solve is how many moving parts are involved, and how those parts connect.
+I don't study those connections directly, though: I'm interested in building general tools to help other people solve their specific questions related to complicated systems.
+My research is about creating new tools to analyze evolution, testing how well those tools work, and introducing them to a broad audience who might be able to use them to address whatever important questions we as humans have as a whole.

 ### When